OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 [about the book](about-the-book.html), including [how to read and cite](how-to-read-and-cite.html) and our [copyright with open-access policy and code repository](copyright-with-open-access.html).
-This book-in-progress was last updated on: 01 Jul 2020*
+This book-in-progress was last updated on: 17 Aug 2020*

 <!--chapter:end:01-introduction.Rmd-->